REVELATION 21 - 22:5

 … for he waited for the city which has foundations, whose builder and maker is God.

 In this new vision, John says he saw a new heaven and a new earth.
 In many ways, this new creation will be quite different from the present one in which we are now living.
 In other ways, we will find it quite similar.
 The first difference that caught John's eye caused him to exclaim ... there was no more sea.
 That would certainly be striking, would it not?
-Now if you are wondering … Why is there no sea?
+Now if you are wondering … Why is there no sea?...
 I believe the explanation probably lies in two areas.
-First, about seventy-five percent of our present Earth is covered by water which renders it unusable.
+First, there is the issue of practical usability.
+About seventy-five percent of our present Earth is covered by water which renders it unusable.
 But, that will not be the case with the new Earth.
-All of its vast landmass will be very much available for our use.
+The vast majority of its extensive landmass will be very much available for our use.
 Second, the vast oceans of this present Earth are, for the most part, left over from the great judgment of the Flood that occurred in Noah's day.
-As such, they are very grim and visible reminders of judgment.
+So, they are a grim and constant reminder of that past judgment.
 As Peter puts it,

 For this they willfully forget: that by the word of God the heavens were of old, and the earth standing out of water and in the water, by which the world that then existed perished, being flooded with water.
 But the heavens and the earth which are now preserved by the same word, are reserved for fire until the day of judgment and perdition of ungodly men.
 Second Peter 3:5-7